Tips for Creating a Manageable Laundry Routine

 I avoid this dreaded chore by purchasing clothes that do not need ironing and by following the recommendations below for those clothes that could use a smoother look:

 - Remove clothes immediately after the dryer cycle.
-If you let laundry sit in the dryer too long, they will wrinkle.
+If you let laundry sit in the dryer too long, it will wrinkle.
 So set a timer if your dryer doesn’t have an alert tone.